Nury Martinez

 Nury Martinez (born July 9, 1973) is an American former politician who served as a member of the Los Angeles City Council for the 6th district from 2013 until her resignation in 2022.
-A member of the Democratic Party, Martinez became president of the Los Angeles City Council in December 2019, after serving as the council's president pro tempore.
+A former member of the Democratic Party, Martinez became president of the Los Angeles City Council in December 2019, after serving as the council's president pro tempore.
 Martinez was the first Latina to become council president.
 She was a member of the Los Angeles Unified School District Board of Education from 2009 to 2013.

 On October 10, 2022, Martinez stepped down from her post as council president following the release of an audio recording where she disparaged fellow council members and their children and used racist language.
 She remained a member of the city council, but announced that she would be taking a paid leave of absence.
-On October 12, facing loud protests and demands to step down from community members and politicians including president Joe Biden, she resigned her seat on the council.
+On October 12, facing continued protests and demands to step down from community members and politicians including U.S. president Joe Biden, she resigned her seat on the council.

 Early life and education

-Born and raised in the San Fernando Valley, Martinez graduated from San Fernando High School in 1991 and from California State University, Northridge in 1996.
+Born and raised in the San Fernando Valley, she was the child of a dishwasher and a factory worker from Zacatecas.
+Martinez graduated from San Fernando High School in 1991 and from California State University, Northridge in 1996.
 Early in her career, she ran a support group for women living with AIDS at the Northeast Valley Health Corp. and worked as a special assistant to then-State Senator Alex Padilla.

 Career

 Martinez served as the Executive Director of the environmental justice organization Pacoima Beautiful and was elected to the City of San Fernando City Council in 2003 and 2007, where she also served as Mayor.
-In 2009, she was elected as a member of the Board of Education of the Los Angeles Unified School District, representing Board District 6.
+In 2009, she was elected as a member of the Board of Education of the Los Angeles Unified School District, representing Board District 6 with the endorsement of Los Angeles Teachers' Union.